anyangsong/MAGA/README.md

    Note: In practice, BPO has two optimization modes (stable, aggressive).
 To ensure stability, we adopt the stable mode, which results in approximately half of the prompts not being optimized.

 5. Now you can perform generation for each model individually.
 MAGA's generate_offline.py/generate_online.py will filter based on annotations, ensuring the input model only generates the outputs assigned to it.
-You can enable the self-refine parameter to execute self-refine (fully-fused MAGA = BPO + roleplaying + RLDF-CMD + self-refine).
+You can enable the self-refine parameter to execute self-refine (fully-enhanced MAGA = BPO + roleplaying + GDARL-CDMMR + self-refine).
 During generation, considering the primary task is writing, for models with mixed think/no_think modes (e.g., Qwen3-8B), we use the no_think mode uniformly.
 For generation with fast think (/no_think) or only think (deepseek-r1), we remove the chain-of-thought content.
 All these processes are automatically executed in our generate Python scripts.

    Example: